1liale/BitboardChess/README.md

 It is written from scratch in C++14.
 This project is meant to challenge myself and offer significant improvement to my first chess engine written for the CS246 (Object-Oriented Software Development) end of term project.

-For the sake academic integrity, I cannot release that project publicly.
-However, it is available upon request.
+For the sake of academic integrity, I cannot release that project publicly.
+However, it is available upon request for potential employers.

 ## How it works